 True religion is often shown in the Bible as an experience of peace (Isaiah 32:17; Acts 10:36; Romans 8:6).
 For God is known in the Scriptures as the “God of peace” (Romans 15:33; 1 Thessalonians 5:23; Hebrews 13:20).

-God’s righteousness that is received by faith brings peace to the sinner who was once guilty and troubled.
+God’s righteousness that is received by faith brings tranquility to the sinner who was once guilty and troubled.
 For God not only forgives, He also heals, restores, and invites the believer to a fellowship with Himself.
 When God justifies the converted sinner, He creates a clean heart and renews a right spirit within him (Psalm 51:10).

-Christ had this unspeakable peace because He knew in whom He trusted, and rested in the knowledge that the Father loved Him (Job 19:25).
-Although on the cross, He might not see through the gates of the tomb, He hoped that He will come forth from the grave a victor.
+Christ had this unspeakable serenity because He knew in whom He trusted, and rested in the knowledge that the Father loved Him (Job 19:25).
+Although on the cross, He could not see through the gates of the tomb, He hoped that He will come forth from the grave a victor.
 By faith He was a conqueror.
 He knew whom He believed, and was certain that all would come out triumphant (2 Timothy 1:12).

 In His service,